Green Growth Diagnostics for Africa

 - Model impacts of the integration of intermittent renewable energy generation in the national grid using power systems reliability analysis

-- January 2017: Partners from across the project will be presenting findings at the "Unlocking Investment in Africa's Renewables: What Are the Binding Constraints", hosted at the Wellcome Trust on 19 January.
-Findings will be discussed and contextualised by distinguished panellists from Mott MacDonald, Practical ACtion and UCL.
+- January 2017: Partners from across the project presented findings at the "Unlocking Investment in Africa's Renewables: What Are the Binding Constraints", hosted at the Wellcome Trust on 19 January.
+Project findings were discussed and contextualised by distinguished panellists from Mott MacDonald, Practical Action and UCL.
+Presentations and photos are available online and you can listen again to Ana Pueyo's introduction to the event.
+Earlier in January, the Kenya Institute for Public Policy Research and Analysis (KIPPRA) hosted a workshop to disseminate and stiumlate debate over project findings, with Eng.
+Titus Ndonga Gitahi of the Renewable Energy Directorate in the Ministry of Energy providing the keynote for the event.

 - November 2016: Ana Pueyo presented findings from the Green Growth Diagnostics work at the second meeting of the RED SUMAS a network Spanish/Mexican network focused on environmental, social and energy sustainability.
 Simon Bawakyillenuo (ISSER) attended COP22 in Marrakesh, Morocco.